Coronavirus: the investment impact in seven charts

 From a financial markets perspective, the response had been fairly muted amid signs that the rate of infection in China had peaked.
-However, the recent emergence, and acceleration, of cases in South Korea, Iran and Italy has led to fears that the virus could have a far greater impact than markets were initially anticipating.
+However, the acceleration of cases in South Korea, Iran and Italy has led to fears that the virus could have a far greater impact than markets were initially anticipating.
 The charts below show how stock markets have been hit while demand for bonds has risen, which has the effect of pushing down yields and increasing prices.

 After an initial rebound, global (MSCI World Index) and mainland China markets have seen renewed falls

 This has implications for countries which are commodity exporters.
 Latin America, in particular, Brazil, Chile, Colombia and Peru have all seen marked volatility in their equity markets and currencies.